morelli690/DLL-inj-With-Driver/README.md

-resume: shellcode remote call loadlibrary,dllcall into exe region space
+resume: shellcode remote call loadlibrary,dllcall into exe region space uese SetWindowsHookEx with own process thread in order to hook/call it

 # DLL Injection with Driver Setup